Reno Water Quality at a Glance

 Request Water Testing

 TMWA offers free water quality testing through its Water Quality Assurance Program.
-Call (775) 834-8080 or visit tmwa.com/waterquality to schedule testing, especially for homes built before 1989.
+Call (775) 834-8080 or visit tmwa.com/waterquality to schedule testing.
+Consider independent testing for arsenic and other contaminants, especially for private well users.

 Practice Water Conservation